“Knowing that shortly I must put off my tent, just as our Lord Jesus Christ showed me.”

 He 9:27, “And as it is appointed for men to die once, but after this the judgment.”

 At the point of belief in Christ’s death to forgive our sins, every Christian receives eternal life (1 Jn 5:11,12).
-We possess eternal life at the point of belief in Christ’s death for our sins (Jn 5:24).
+We possess eternal life at the point of faith in Christ’s death to forgive our sins (Jn 5:24).